 Prior Due Process Required

-A pupil shall not be suspended until due process procedures have been provided as described in KRS 158.150 (09.431) 1, unless immediate suspension is essential to protect persons or property or to avoid disruption of the educational process.
+A student shall not be suspended until due process procedures have been provided as described in KRS 158.150 (09.431) 1, unless immediate suspension is essential to protect persons or property or to avoid disruption of the educational process.

+A student who is removed from the same classroom three (3) times within a thirty (30) day period shall be considered “chronically disruptive” and may be suspended from school and no other basis for suspension shall be deemed necessary.

 Imminent Danger